andis854/matrix_rdn_det/README.md

 ```bash
 ~/.local/lib/python3.10/site-packages/ # Example of a common path.
 ```
-3. Download the source code: (works for Windows) Download the files in [tar.gz](https://github.com/andis854/matrix_rdn_det/archive/refs/tags/v_0.0.3.tar.gz) or [zip](https://github.com/andis854/matrix_rdn_det/archive/refs/tags/v_0.0.3.zip) form.
+3. Download the source code: (also works for Windows) Download the files in [tar.gz](https://github.com/andis854/matrix_rdn_det/archive/refs/tags/v_0.0.3.tar.gz) or [zip](https://github.com/andis854/matrix_rdn_det/archive/refs/tags/v_0.0.3.zip) form.
 Extract the directory _matrix_rdn_det/matrix_rdn_det_ (i.e. the inner directory) and put in a directory that is a search path of Python, e.g.
 ```bash
 ~/.local/lib/python3.10/site-packages/ # Example of a common path.